w3c/openscreenprotocol/datachannel.md

 a non-media transport protocol in the WebRTC framework, designed for exchanging data from peer to peer.
 It advertises the following benefits:

-- Implemented in major browsers (except Safari).
+- Implemented in major browsers.
 - Supports heterogeneous network environments, e.g., NAT, firewall.
 - Easily supports media transport for remote playback.
 - Data framing format is already defined.